SteveSatterfield/HEV/README.md

 High End Visualiation forked (HEVf)
 ===

 This a forked version of the NIST HEV.
-The purpose of the for is to adapt it to build on Fedora and possibly other linux dritributions, experiment with HMD's and porting it to the NCAT Arc display.
+The purpose of the fork is to adapt it to build on Fedora and possibly other linux dritributions, experiment with HMD's and porting it to the NCAT Arc display.
 The intention it to wrap this back the NIST HEV, the source code repository for the HEV software that is used to create immersive visualization applications that run on both the desktop and in the